On Being a Critical Partner: Valuing Privacy in a Surveillance Society

 Libraries have the opportunity to model good privacy practices in internal processes and to help our external constituents exert agency in their digital interactions.
 We seek to build critical analysis skills among our communities, yet we often overlook these digital interactions as opportunities for engagement.
 People who engage with data information literacy instruction often do so from a research perspective, rather than considering the data production landscape of a person’s life.

 Just as importantly, libraries may not apply a critical eye inward at how internal processes and procedures treat data.
 Increasingly, libraries must consider pressures to participate in metric-generating activities and the introduction of AI in public spaces.
-What are effective approaches to handling data in an ethical and privacy-ware manner?
+What are effective approaches to handling data in an ethical and privacy-aware manner?

 This workshop will help attendees identify the ways that their library handles data and what some best practices of data handling may be.
 We’ll also discuss the data privacy landscape and will propose effective strategies for building data awareness into foundational information literacy instruction or outreach events.
 Lastly, there will be discussion with attendees on how to incorporate these strategies into their existing work.